jrburke/amdefine/README.md

 declared in the same scope in RequireJS.
 Fortunately JavaScript handles multiple `var` declarations of the same variable in the same scope gracefully.

-If you want to deliver amdefine.js with your code but not use the npm/node_modules-installed option, then just download the latest release and refer to it using a relative path:
+If you want to deliver amdefine.js with your code rather than specifying it as a dependency with npm, then just download the latest release and refer to it using a relative path:

 [Version 0.0.2](https://github.com/jrburke/amdefine/raw/0.0.2/amdefine.js)